UnMarkDocs/docs/README.md

 ## If you want to learn more about UnMarkDocs Flavoured Markdown
 The best way to learn about *[UFM]: [UnMarkDocs Flavoured Markdown] is to check [the spec](https://spec.unmarkdocs.co).
 It serves both as a teaching source and as a reference page.

+## If you want to learn about custom domains
+Good news!
+We have [a guide](custom-domains) that covers exactly that!